Nishant R.

 Budget and Resource Management Skills

 Managing project finances and resources requires a good understanding of budgeting principles.
-Project managers need to track costs, forecast expenses and optimize resource usage to stay within budget.
+Project managers must track costs, manage expenses, and make difficult tradeoffs when necessary.

 Risk Management Expertise